RahulRamakrish/Data-Analysis-with-Python/mean-variance-standard-deviation-calculator/README.md

 # Mean-Variance-Standard Deviation Calculator

 This is the boilerplate for the Mean-Variance-Standard Deviation Calculator project.
-Project description https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/mean-variance-standard-deviation-calculator

-## Mean-Variance-Standard Deviation Calculator
 This project is a Python module named mean_var_std.py that contains a function named calculate().
 The function takes a list of 9 digits as input and converts it into a 3x3 Numpy array.
 It then calculates and returns the mean, variance, standard deviation, max, min, and sum along both axes (rows and columns) and for the flattened matrix.

 ## Function Description